Dudley Pope (cricketer)

 Dudley Fairbridge Pope (28 October 1906 – 8 September 1934) was an English cricketer.
-A right-handed batsman, Pope was born in Barnes and is recorded in the 1911 Census as living in Richmond, Surrey at age four.
+A right-handed batsman, Pope was born in Barnes and is recorded in the 1911 United Kingdom census as living in Richmond, Surrey at age four.

+For the bulk of his career, Pope remained with Essex, after a couple of seasons with Gloucestershire.
 He played 159 first-class matches for Essex and Gloucestershire between 1925 and his death in a car accident in 1934.
 He scored 6,557 runs at 26.33, including seven centuries, and formed a "solid professional nucleus" along with such players as Jim Cutmore, Laurie Eastman, Jack O'Connor, Jack Russell and Stan Nichols.
-In 1933 Pope, along with many of these players, scored over 1,000 runs, the first time six Essex batsmen had topped 1,000 in a season.
+In 1933, Pope, along with many of these players, scored over 1,000 runs, the first time six Essex batsmen had topped 1,000 in a season.